The cell as a token: high-dimensional geometry in language models and cell embeddings

-Language embeddings exhibit a surprising ability to encode semantic relationships as distances in embedding space \cite{mikolov2013linguistic}.
-For example, the difference vector from "Sacramento" to "California" in embedding space may match the vector from "Austin" to "Texas."
-As a result, \texttt{word2vec} is capable of solving unseen analogy problems from college admissions exams, even without retraining (Fig. \ref{fig:analogies})\cite{liu2017analogical,turney2005corpus}.
-Analogies represent a standard test of reasoning ability, and embedding space unfolds computation into a high-dimension space in which reasoning coincides with vector arithmetic \cite{ushio2021bert}.
-In this sense, word embeddings foreshadow modern works on in-context learning and zero-shot inference, in which sufficiently large models are able to perform tasks not seen during training \cite{kojima2022large}.
+Effective language embeddings encode semantic relationships as distances \cite{mikolov2013linguistic}.
+For example, the vector from "Sacramento" to "California" in embedding space may match the vector from "Austin" to "Texas."
+As a result, vector arithmetic in \texttt{word2vec} solves unseen analogy problems from college admissions exams, even without retraining (Fig. \ref{fig:analogies}A)\cite{liu2017analogical,turney2005corpus}.
+Embedding space thus unfolds computation into a higher-dimensional space in which reasoning coincides with distances \cite{ushio2021bert}.
+In this sense, early word embeddings foreshadowed modern works on in-context learning and zero-shot inference, phenomena in which sufficiently-large models are able to perform new tasks not seen during training \cite{kojima2022large}.

-Organismal cell atlases typically exhibit well-defined clusters associated with distinct tissue types.
+Organismal cell atlases exhibit well-defined clusters associated with cell and tissue types.
 However, cells with different compositions but similar functions can nonetheless occupy similar relative locations in embedding space.
 For example, immune cells form subtypes within different organ groups, such as Kupffer cells in the liver or microglia in the brain.
 In whole-organism cell atlases, these cells typically appear in separate clusters associated with their primary organ groups.
 However, within each organ cluster, they occupy similar positions relative to other cells, underscoring their analogous roles \cite{wang2022endothelial,suo2022mapping,gautier2012gene}.